-6. RELATED WORK
+VII.RELATED WORK

 In Section 3 we discussed the runtime of several data processing tools and compared the collective communication within them.
 Here we summarize the analysis and add other observations.
 Collective communication algorithms are well studied in MPI runtime although the Java implementations are less well optimized.
-Each communication operation has several different algorithms based on message size and network topology such as linear array, mesh and hypercube [21].
-Basic algorithms are pipeline broadcast method [28], minimum-spanning tree method, bidirectional exchange algorithm, and bucket algorithm [21].
-Since these algorithms have different advantages, algorithm combination (polymorphism) is widely used to improve the communication performance [21].
-Furthermore some solutions also provide auto algorithm selection [34].
+Each communication operation has several different algorithms based on message size and network topology such as linear array, mesh and hypercube [14].
+Basic algorithms are pipeline broadcast method [21], minimum-spanning tree method, bidirectional exchange algorithm, and bucket algorithm [14].
+Since these algorithms different advantages, algorithm combination (polymorphism) widely used to improve communication performance [14].
+Furthermore some solutions also provide auto algorithm selection [26].

 Other papers have a different focus than our work.
-Some of them only study small data transfers up to megabytes level [21] [35] while some solutions rely on special hardware support [23].
+Some of them only study small data transfers up to megabytes level [14] [27] while some solutions rely on special hardware support [16].
 The data type is typically vectors and arrays whereas we are considering objects.
-Many algorithms such as "allgather" operate under the assumption that each node has the same amount of data [21] [23], which is uncommon in a MapReduce model.
+Many algorithms such as "allgather" operate under the assumption that each node has the same amount of data [14] [16], which is uncommon in a MapReduce model.
 As a result, although shuffling can be viewed as a Reduce-Scatter operation, its algorithm cannot be applied directly on shuffling since the data amount generated by each Map task is unbalanced in most MapReduce applications.

 There are several solutions to improve the performance of data transfers in MapReduce.
-Orchestra [27] is one such global control service and architecture to manage intra- and inter-transfer activities in the Spark system, where we gave some test results in section 3.1.
+Orchestra [20] is one such global control service and architecture to manage intra- and inter-transfer activities in the Spark system, where we gave some test results in section 3.1.
 It not only provides control, scheduling and monitoring on data transfers, but also optimization on broadcasting and shuffling.
 For broadcasting, it uses an optimized BitTorrent-like protocol called Cornet, augmented by topology detection.
 For shuffling, Orchestra employs weighted shuffle scheduling (WSS) to set the weight of the flow as proportional to the data size; we noted earlier this optimization is not relevant in our application.

-Hadoop-A [36] provides a pipeline to overlap the shuffle, merge and reduce phases and uses an alternative Infiniband RDMA based protocol to leverage RDMA inter-connects for fast data shuffling.
-MATE-EC2 [37] is a MapReduce like framework for EC2 [38] and S3 [39].
+Hadoop-A [28] provides a pipeline to overlap the shuffle, merge and reduce phases and uses an alternative Infiniband RDMA based protocol to leverage RDMA inter-connects for fast data shuffling.
+MATE-EC2 [29] is a MapReduce like framework for EC2 [30] and S3 [31].
 For shuffling, it uses local aggregation and global aggregation.
-This strategy is similar to what we did in Twister but as it focuses on EC2 cloud environment, the design and implementation are totally different. iMapReduce [40] and iHadoop [41] are iterative Mapreduce frameworks that optimize the data transfers between iterations asynchronously, where there exists no barrier between two iterations.
+This strategy is similar to what we did in Twister but as it focuses on EC2 cloud environment, the design and implementation are totally different. iMapReduce [32] and iHadoop [33] are iterative Mapreduce frameworks that optimize the data transfers between iterations asynchronously, where there exists no barrier between two iterations.
 However, this design doesn't work for applications which need broadcast data in every iteration because all the outputs from Reduce tasks are needed for every Map task.

-Microsoft Daytona [45] is a recently announced iterative MapReduce runtime developed by Microsoft Research for

-Microsoft Azure Cloud Platform that builds on some of the ideas of the earlier Twister system.
-Currently Excel DataScope is presented as an application of Daytona.
-Users can upload data in their Excel spreadsheet to the DataScope service or select a dataset already in the cloud, then select an analysis model from the Excel DataScope research ribbon to run against the selected data.
+Microsoft Daytona [38] is a recently announced iterative MapReduce Azure runtime developed by Microsoft that builds on some of the ideas of the earlier Twister system.
+Currently Excel DataScope is presented as an application of Daytona where an Excel interface allows manipulation of cloud or local data.
 The results can be returned to the Excel client or remain in the cloud for further processing and visualization.
-Daytona is available as a "Community Technology Preview" for academic and non-commercial use.

-7. CONCLUSIONS AND FUTURE WORK
+VIII.CONCLUSIONS AND FUTURE WORK